Arithmetic Progression — CBSE Class 10 Formula Explained Clearly

 Types of Questions CBSE Often Asks

-Find the nth term of an AP
+- Find the nth term of an AP

-Find the number of terms when a term value is given
+- Find the position of a term

-Find the sum of the first n terms
+- Find the sum of the first n terms

 Core Idea in Simple Words